iborghoff/EndpointManagement/OneDrive/README.md

 </ul>

 **OneDriveHealthSyncReport.ps1**<br>
 *This script will no longer return any results due to a change in the response format.
-Please use the Get-OneDriveSyncReport.ps1 function instead of the script*
+Please use the Get-OneDriveSyncReport.ps1 function instead*